Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 After logging in, the player will be redirected to the index page.
 First at all, the loading screen will appear, after which the player will be redirected to the game.
-The loading screen consists of a progress bar showing the amount of the game that is loaded, some text displaying what part of the game is being loaded, and an animation of a wizard casting a spell to keek it visually interesting.
+The loading screen consists of a progress bar showing the amount of the game that is loaded, some text displaying what part of the game is being loaded, and an animation of a wizard casting a spell to keep it visually interesting.

 ![Game screen image](/docs/img/game.png)